Xelwyk/tava/README.md

 ## Features

-separates timestamps into groups based on targeted interval which indicated when the new group has started and colors them in alternating pattern
+Separates timestamps into groups based on targeted interval which indicated when the new group has started and colors them in alternating pattern

 For example, without plugin: